dmossie/Scrape/README.md

-# UsedVicRSS
+# UsedVicParser

-An RSS parser for usedvictoria.com
+An RSS parser for Used Victoria